robertlarkins/software-cheatsheets/WindowsShortcuts.md

 -	`Double click` a word to select it
 -	`Double click` and hold selects words when dragged
 -	`Triple click` to select the line of text
--	Find process locking file by opening resmon (resource monitor) go to CPU > Associated Handles and search for locked file name.
-This will list processes using the file.
-Either close the process normally or right-click and End Process.

 ## Common Shortcuts